CaseLabs

-CaseLabs is a manufacturer of computer cases that was based in Canoga Park, Los Angeles, California.
+CaseLabs was the trade name used by the now defunct CFC California Fabrication Inc (based in Canoga Park, Los Angeles, California) for their consumer computer case business.
 The company was founded in 1971 as a manufacturer of computer cases for electronic, military, medical, and industrial applications, and started making cases for the consumer market in late 2010.

 CaseLabs allowed buyers to customize their purchases from their website by offering factory options.
 The company's cases used aluminum construction and were noted for their ability to house multiple radiators for liquid cooling.

-CaseLabs announced that it was shutting down permanently in August 2018, citing Trump tariffs cutting into margins by "raising prices by almost 80%", and the "default of a large account".
+CaseLabs announced that it was shutting down permanently in August 2018, citing the first Trump tariffs cutting into margins by "raising prices by almost 80%", and the "default of a large account".
 The company said it would not be able to fulfill all existing orders, but parts orders should ship to customers.

 New Ownership

 On October 2, 2021, popular PC gaming news outlet GamersNexus reported the intellectual property of the bankrupt CaseLabs brand had been sold to a new owner.